dekoza/mtgpl/M14_Rulebook.rst

 blocked, it deals damage equal to its power to him or her.
 It doesn't take that many hits to drop your opponent all the way from 20 life to 0!

-The middle of each turn is the *combat phase*.
-(You'll learn about the :ref:`parts of the turn <sec-parts-of-turn` in a bit.)
+The middle of each turn is the :term:`combat phase`.
+(You'll learn about the :ref:`parts of the turn<parts-of-the-turn>` in a bit.)
 In your combat phase, you choose which of your creatures will attack, and you choose who or what they will attack.
 Each one can attack your opponent or one of your opponent's planeswalkers, but not any of his or her creatures.
 You tap the attacking creatures.
 They all attack at the same time, even if they're attacking different things.